-In summary, the beacons will always be on, except during green of the phase that the sign is associated with, in which case they turn off, and will stay off until that phase terminates.
-When the phase terminates, it times an additional interval prior to termination, during which the beacons turn on and stay on, until the phase becomes green again.
-Keep in mind that this feature can be run in Free or Coordinated operation.
+In summary, the beacons will always be on, except during the green interval of the phase that the sign is associated with.
+Under Free operation, the beacons will turn off, and will stay off until that phase terminates.
+When the phase terminates, it times a additional green interval (the Warning Sign Time) prior to termination, during which the beacons turn on and stay on, until the phase becomes green again.
+Under Coordinated operation, the beacons will turn off, and will stay off until the calculated force-off time minus the Warning Sign Time.
+At this point in the cycle, the beacons turn on and stay on, until the phase becomes green again.